lepistone/odoo-testing-on-steroids/slides.md

 <!--
 Todo:
-install_in_connector
+Job patterns:
+  Try or delay: try: call() except: call.delay();
-start server with option load=web,connector and the env variable job delay job delay with args give an eta transactional properties (rollback, commit) automatically retry a job on an error job failure with traceback
+  Fanout: "batch" job that spawn other jobs install_in_connector start server with option load=web,connector and the env variable job delay job delay with args give an eta
+What happens when odoo crashes/stops transactional properties (rollback, commit) automatically retry a job on an error job failure with traceback